timothypratley/power-turtle/resources/public/conj2017-slides.md

 # Parlez vous Clojure?

 * I'm pretty sure Clojure is a French word right?
-* I think it is strange but Elango and I hear a common response to programming in another language;
+* I think it strange but Elango and I hear a common response to programming in another language;
   "They're going to have to learn English anyway."
 * That’s missing the point: Translations are great!
   - I'm sure you know geometry... it’s Greek!
 Someone translated it.